mitchness/DoorDilemma/README.md

 Larry checks in.

-The audience can still hear her voice in the background as we cut to the next scene.
+The audience can still hear her voice in the hallway as we cut to the next scene.

+                WOMAN (O.S.)
+     Oh, hi!

+     That machine at the entrance...
+     I think it still hates me.

+     (laughs)

   LARRY DAVID walks briskly toward a medical building, slightly late.
 He reaches for the door, opens it... then pauses.